nonongvik/familio/README.md

 # familio
 My Eurasian Family History:
-The main file is index.html: Look at this file first.
+The main file is index.html to look at first.